curupo/nis-docker/README.md

 ## How to run

 The required values must be set.
-See the [documentation](https://docs.nem.io/pages/) for details.:
+See the [documentation](https://docs.nem.io/pages/) for details:

 ```text